 Al-Mustaurid said, "The vessels are seen in it as (numberless as) the stars."

-The distance between Medina and Sana is 1,122.9 Kilometers or 605.9 nautical miles.
-That would make Lake-Fount, assumed to be the source of the river Kauthar, a very big lake indeed.
+The distance between Medina and Sana is 1,122.9 kilometres or 605.9 nautical miles.
+That would make Lake Fount, assumed to be the source of the Kauthar river, a very big lake indeed.

 Narrated Anas bin Malik: